Integrate and call external C code from a Simulink model

 Pointers of different types cannot be assigned to each other.
 The pointer types should match when you call external functions.

 The code cannot take the address of a constant.

 Directly calling of some C library functions from the C Function block is not supported.
-See <link here> to see a list of the C Math Library functions that you can directly call.
+To see a list of the C Math Library functions that you can call directly, see Call C Library Functions From C Function Block.
 To call other C library functions, create a wrapper function that calls the C library function.

 Input to the C Function block.